-5. Progressive Mode: Code the images indicated in the table above using the possibilities available in terms of progressive (quality scalability) coding, notably spectral selection, and growing precision.
-Comment on the evolution of the image quality along the full decoding process for the various progressive modes; visualize the decoding process using the option Show scan lines while decoding in the Display Mode menu at decoder.
+4. Progressive Mode: Code the images indicated in the table above using the possibilities available in terms of progressive (quality scalability) coding, notably spectral selection, and growing precision.
+Comment on the evolution of the image quality along the full decoding process for the two main progressive modes (spectral selection and increasing precision); visualize the decoding process using the option Show scan lines while decoding in the Display Mode menu at decoder.

-6. Low Pass Post-Process Filtering: Code the images BALLOON and BARBARA1 with QS = 500% and decode them varying the bandwidth of the post-processing low pass filter.
+5. Low Pass Post-Processing Filtering: Code the images BALLOON and BARBARA1 with QS = 500% and decode them varying the bandwidth of the low pass post-processing filter.
 Comment on the variation of the decoded images subjective image quality depending on the used low pass bandwidth.
+What is a main limitation of this filter (read its description in the body of this document) ?

-7. Decoding after Corruption with Uniform Errors: Code the image BALLOON with the default coding parameters, varying the insertion periodicity of the synchronization markers.
-Simulate the transmission of the bitstreams through a channel with only uniform errors corruption, with different bit error probabilities, e.g., $P_b = 0.0001$ and $P_b = 0.001$ .
-Decode the corrupted bitstreams and comment on the subjective image quality of the decoded images as a function of the number of resynchronization markers; try to insert again the errors if the application goes in 'error'.
+6. Decoding after Corruption with Uniform Errors: Code the image BALLOON with the default coding parameters, varying the insertion periodicity of the synchronization markers.
+Simulate the transmission of the bitstreams through a channel with only uniform errors corruption, with different bit error probabilities, e.g., $P_b = 0.0001$.
+Decode the corrupted bitstreams and comment on the subjective image quality of the decoded images as a function of the number of resynchronization markers.
+Repeat the error insertion process if the decoder goes in 'error'.

-8. Decoding after Corruption with Burst Errors: Repeat the previous question, now for burst errors, e.g., $P_B = 0.0001$ , $L{min} = 10$ and $L{max} = 50$ .
+7. Decoding after Corruption with Burst Errors: Repeat the previous question, now for burst errors, e.g., $P_B = 0.0001$, $L{min} = 10$ and $L{max} = 50$.
 Decode the corrupted bitstreams and comment on the subjective impact of the errors on the decoded images, comparing the uniform and burst error cases; to be fair, try to include the same total number of erred bits for each case (use the Statistics button in the Transmission Channel module).
+Repeat the error insertion process if the decoder goes in 'error'.